-HURST is pleased to announce that a specialist team has been set up to meet growing demand from companies looking to follow ‘the John Lewis model’ and become employee-owned.
+A specialist team at HURST has been set up to meet growing demand from companies looking to follow ‘the John Lewis model’ and become employee-owned.

 The government introduced employee ownership trusts (EOTs) in 2014, offering tax breaks as incentives for companies which adopt this structure.